eclipse-archived/unide/website/blog/grinding-machine-scenario.md

 ![Grafana based dashboard monitoring grinding machine][9]

-And this is how it looks using a [CONTACT Elements for IoT][4] based backend:
+If instead of that we use the the [CONTACT Elements for IoT][4] based backend, we can see a different and richer dashboard: charts, 3D models, list of maintenance events, device master data and the Activity Stream, a place where different parties can exchange information related to the grinding machine:

 ![CONTACT Elements for IoT Dashboard][10]